Fanboy & Chum Chum

 The series premiere drew 5.8 million viewers.
 The second episode was watched by 5.4 million viewers.
 The series won a Daytime Emmy Award for Outstanding Special Class Animated Program at the 38th Daytime Emmy Awards.

-The series' initial release finished on November 2, 2012, with one episode, "Brain Freeze," being released only on DVD in 2011, instead of being broadcast until it was finally aired on television on July 12, 2014.
+The series' initial release on Nickelodeon finished on November 2, 2012.
+One episode, "Brain Freeze", was released on DVD in 2011 instead of being broadcast on television.
+It finally aired on July 12, 2014.

+Fanboy & Chum Chum aired in reruns on Nicktoons from October 23, 2009, to December 25, 2016.

-The theme song was written by Brad Joseph Breeck and performed by an experimental punk band The Mae Shi.
+The theme song was written by Brad Joseph Breeck and performed by an experimental punk band, The Mae Shi.

-Plot
+The entire series was added to Paramount+ (formerly CBS All Access) on December 15, 2020, and streamed for 4 years.
+It was removed on December 23, 2024 due to licensing agreements expiring.

+Premise

 The series centers around Fanboy and Chum Chum, a pair of hyperactive, odd, energetic, and slow-witted best friends enthusiastically obsessed with superhero comics, particularly those featuring their favorite superhero Man-Arctica, who also apparently seems to double as a holiday figurehead parodying Santa Claus within the series.
 Many episodes are based around comical parodies of famous films or contain countless references to popular culture, chronicling Fanboy and Chum Chum's exaggerated, surreal daily experiences and misadventures relating to dilemmas in which they have entangled themselves or the surrounding characters' utter infuriation with their irritating antics.